therajanmaurya/Falling-Words/README.md

 ![Falling Words](https://raw.githubusercontent.com/therajanmaurya/Falling-Words/master/art/banner.png)

-Falling Words is a samll language learning game, In which player will see the word on screen and on behalf of word, plyer will see falling words.
-Player can answer correct transation from falling words, After game ends he/she can see the score and can replay.
+Falling Words is a small language learning game, In which players will see the word on the screen, and on behalf of the word, plyer will see falling words.
+The player can answer correct translation from falling words, After the game ends he/she can see the score and can replay.

 ## UI Designs
 <table>